 When: Tuesday 22 June at 11am

-- Tanya Compas, Youth Worker, Campaigner and Founder of Exist Loudly
+- Tanya Compas, Founder and CEO of Exist Loudly

 - Dr Ann Limb CBE DL FRSA, Chair of The Scouts, Vice-Chair of the City and Guilds of London Institute, Number 1 Public Sector Executive OUTstanding LGBT+ Role Model List 2019

 - Jason Sloan, Organisational Development Lead, GSK, INvolve Top 50 OUTstanding LGBT+ Role Model

 Event 5: Gender Diversity – a women’s panel

 Exploring how training is driving women inclusion in male-dominated industries.